|

 it deserve, and not infrequently receive, the curses of those who

+come after.
 A week or

 two ago I fell into conversation with a constituent, a middle-aged,